-The self-test mode shall be activated by a separate switch position
+The self-test mode shall be activated by a separate switch position.

-The self-test function shall perform an internal check and provide distinct indication that:
+The self-test function shall perform an internal check and provide distinct indication (which shall occur during the declared timeframe for the self-test mode) that:

-- a) the self-test mode has been initiated; - b) RF power is being emitted at 406 MHz and at 121.5 MHz, if applicable; - c) the internal check has passed successfully, or has failed; and - d) the beacon battery may not have sufficient energy to support beacon operation for the declared operating lifetime. \†
+- a) the self-test mode has been initiated; - b) RF power is being emitted at 406 MHz and at 121.5 MHz, if applicable; - c) the internal check has passed successfully, or has failed; and - d) the beacon battery may not have sufficient energy to support beacon operation for the manufacturer-declared minimum operating lifetime. \†